saltukalakus/idiomatic-rust-snippets/src/patterns/behavioral/chain-of-responsibility.md

-### Chain of Responsibility
+### Chain of Responsibility Pattern

-The Chain of Responsibility pattern is a behavioral design pattern that allows an object to pass a request along a chain of potential handlers until the request is handled.
+The chain of responsibility pattern is a behavioral design pattern that allows an object to pass a request along a chain of potential handlers until the request is handled.

-Here is a simple example of the Chain of Responsibility pattern:
+Here is an example:

 ```rust
 {{#include chain-of-responsibility/src/main.rs}}